stevesaliman/gradle-properties-plugin/README.md

 **Step 3: Include and apply the plugin**

-To use the plugin in Gradle 2.1 or later, add the following to the build.gradle
+To use the plugin with Gradle 2.1 or later, add the following to the build.gradle file:
-file:

 ```groovy
 plugins {